“Constant communication, swift resolution, ideal result :)”-Satisfied Client

 If you have been arrested in the Houston area for possession of cocaine, it is critical that you contact a drug possession attorney immediately.
 The state won't wait to build a case against you, so you should begin preparing to defend yourself immediately.

 Attorney Doug Murphy understands what a conviction for drug possession could mean to you.
 An experienced trial attorney, Doug Murphy has a long track record of obtaining favorable results for his clients.
-To discuss your case with a lawyer who is Board Certified in criminal defense law, contact the Doug Murphy Law Firm, P.C. today at 713-229-8333 for your free consultation.
+To discuss your case with a lawyer who is Board Certified in criminal defense law, contact the Murphy & McKinney Law Firm, P.C. today at 713-229-8333 for your free consultation.